Why Consistency In Trading Is Important

-My previous post on how I screw up by second guessing my strategies made me change my trading habits (for the better).
-I have taken two actions for my daytrading:
+My previous post on how I screw up by second-guessing my strategies made me change my trading habits (for the better).
+I have taken two actions for my day trading:

-- After 2 hours of trading I close all my positions.
+- After 2 hours of trading, I close all my positions.

 Results have improved and it also feels a lot better.
 This is much more relaxing.
 To look at P/L through the day is detrimental to both consistency and health, at least for me.
-It’s extremely hard to disconnect from money.
+It’s extremely hard to detach from money.

-The reason is that I tend to hold positions on bad days (hoping for it to turn around) but closing positions early on good days, where the P/L gets better as day moves on.
+The reason is that I tend to hold positions on bad days (hoping for it to turn around) but close positions early on good days, where the P/L gets better as the day moves on.